tedi529/Starbucks-ETL/README.md

 The following is the Welcome Page of the Flask API.
 <img src ="https://github.com/tedi529/ETL-Project/blob/master/Demo%20Screenshots/landing.PNG">

-The following are screenshots of the outputs of our API passing in the cities of Miami, Florida and Tempe, Arizona.
+The following are screenshots of the outputs of our API passing in the city of Miami, Florida.
 <img src ="https://github.com/tedi529/ETL-Project/blob/master/Demo%20Screenshots/API_output.PNG">